connor-brooks/gptx/README.md

 ![gptx Logo](logo.png)

-gptx (GPT for UNIX) is a simple CLI program for interacting with OpenAI's GPT APIs.
-Its goal is to offer a simple extensible component to act as a building block allowing integration of LLMs into existing workflows, scripts and programs.
+gptx (GPT for Unix) is a simple Rust program for interacting with OpenAI's GPT APIs.
+Its goal is to offer a simple yet extensible component to act as a building block in a Unix CLI workflow, allowing easy integration of LLMs with traditional scripts and programs.
 For example, a simple shell script combining gptx, dmenu and xsel could be used to create a quick dictionary lookup or translation tool.

 ## Features
 * REPL mode